LLNL/macc/README.md

 Jupyter Notebook
 Along with the dataset, we also provide a Python Jupyter Notebook, that is a self-contained script to load, process, and test the dataset described above.
 In particular, we include a Neural Network designed to act as a surrogate for the JAG 1D Simulator.
 The neural network is implemented in Tensorflow.

 The provided notebook allows a user to load the dataset, load the neural network and train it such that given just the 5 input parameters, it predicts the scalars and images accurately.
 This can be done directly in the notebook, without any additional modifications.
 During training, intermediate predictions are also saved to disk (as specified by the user).
 We hope this serves as a starting point to build, test and play with the ICF-JAG simulation dataset.
-If you use this dataset in your work, please contact us for the citation.

 **More Information on Cycle Training:** I gave a talk recently outlining some of the methods used here, and their benefits in surrogate modeling.
 Slides can be found [[here]](https://drive.google.com/file/d/1aUI0nMF_DQda9a1dE8FA_ZSqwcR4zLCQ/view)
 ### Authors